 FAOD In Focus for HCP

-LC-FAOD are a group of rare, often severe, and life-threatening autosomal recessive disorders that result from defective enzymes involved in the transport and catabolism of long-chain fatty acids (LCFAs).1-4
+LC-FAOD result from defective enzymes involved in the transport and catabolism of long-chain fatty acids (LCFAs), and include the following types:3-6

 Carnitine palmitoyltransferase I (CPT I) deficiency3,5